 The blade is 3/16" A-2 cryogenically treated Tool Steel, double tempered to Rockwell 60-62.
 Our heat treating technique ensures that the blade will take and hold a very fine edge for a long time.
 After heat treating, the blade is fully surface ground on the top, back, and cutting edge, giving a smooth, flat surface that will take a mirror finish very quickly.
 The thick blade provides solid chatter-free cutting.

 The sole is ground flat to .0015" or less.
 Occasional hand lapping with fine wet/dry sandpaper (320 grit or higher) on a flat surface like a glass plate, will help remove dings and keep it true.
 The cap iron can be polished with any good brass polish, or allowed to patina with age and use.
 Occasionally, the tool should be disassembled, cleaned, and moving parts oiled.
 The blade should be kept lightly oiled to prevent rust, especially when the tool is not in use.
-We recommend Camellia or Jojoba oil - vegetable oil based products.
-They are non-toxic, odor-free and easy to use.
+We recommend Jojoba Oil, a plant based oil product that is non-toxic, odor-free and easy to use.
 Also, in our shop, we use a fine abrasive handblock to remove any light surface oxide from tool bodies and blades.
-Camellia & Jojoba oils and abrasive handblocks are available from us.
+Jojoba Oil and abrasive handblocks are available from us.

 Materials and workmanship are guaranteed for the life of your tool.
 Call for repairs or replacement parts.
 We are available for advice if you ever have a problem using your tool.